 The Holy Spirit is a "person" not a force or an "it."
 The Bible states: "do not grieve the Holy Spirit of God, with whom you were sealed for the day of redemption . . .
 (Ephesians 4:30 NIV)."

 The Holy Spirit has many different functions.
 Here are some of them.

-The Holy Spirit provides us with the power to live the Christian life to the extent we are obedient in terms of our behavior and thought life (Romans 12:1-2, 14:17, 15:13).
+The Holy Spirit provides us with the power to live the Christian life in accordance with the will of God.
+This is related to the extent we are obedient in terms of our behavior and thought life (Romans 12:1-2, 14:17, 15:13).
 Without the Holy Spirit, living the Christian life would be impossible.